mrkvon/developing-distributed-app/intro.md

 0. Sign in
 0. Write a little bit about yourself
 0. See a map of people who would like to host fellow travellers

-[comment]: <> (I like also a phrasing "people who invite fellow travellers to stay at theirs home/place".
-For me "people who offer to host sb" seems somehow very transactional, like the verb "to offer" implided that ones gets something in return.
-And I know usually they do, but I feel like it's better not to expect that.
-Maybe it's that the word "offer" has sales connection to me, where things are exchanged for money in a trasactional way)
 0. Open a profile of, and read about a few potential hosts, what they write about themselves and what other travellers wrote about staying with them, ..., get impression that you'll have good time together and maybe that you'd be reasonably safe with them

-[comment]: <> (personally I don't consider safety as something to think actively about, I follow my intuition and unless something awakens my inner sense of danger-detection I just go for it.
-My default is to trust people I'd say.
-I am writing it because I wouldn't mention safety-verification here, but I don't know how others have.
-Just to consider removing it.)
 0. Contact the potential hosts
 0. Wait for their reply
 0. When they reply, get a notification